OnionIoT/Onion-Docs/Omega2/known-issues.md

 ### Issue Listing

+* Cannot flash Arduino Dock if `arduino-dock-2` is installed when [LEDE package repos are active](#using-opkg-switch-to-lede-repos)
+    * Root Cause:
+        * The LEDE repo has `avrdude` version 6.3, which has a bug that prevents access to GPIOs, so the microcontroller cannot be flashed
+    * Resolution:
+        * The Onion repos have `avrdude` version 6.1 which works
+        * Option 1: Install `arduino-dock-2` before enabling the LEDE package repos
+        * Option 2: If already installed, run `opkg remove avrdude`, deactivate the LEDE package repos by commenting them out in `/etc/opkg/distfeeds.conf`, run `opkg update`, then install again but from the Onion repo: `opkg install avrdude`
 * ~~The Omega cannot successfully connect to the Onion Cloud~~
     * Status: **Fixed** in b149
 * ~~The reset button does not work~~